Scleroderma Foundation Research Grant Program

 The Foundation’s Research Grant Funding Program has earned a unique place in the field of scleroderma research.
 It is respected by medical researchers and by government health agencies such as National Institutes of Health (NIH) and National Institute of Arthritis and Musculoskeletal and Skin Diseases (NIAMS).
 The program is administered by the Scleroderma Foundation's Board of Directors and staff, and guided by the Foundation's Peer Research Review Committee.
 This committee, composed of scleroderma medical experts from around the world, helps determine which proposals will be funded each year by reading, critiquing and ranking all applications.

 The Scleroderma Foundation wants to foster development of innovative, high-quality research by new and established investigators in fields related to systemic sclerosis (SSc, scleroderma).
-To accomplish this goal, three distinct research grants are offered: "Scleroderma Foundation New Investigator Grant", the "Scleroderma Foundation Established Investigator Grant," and the MultiCenter Collaborative Research Grant.
+To accomplish this goal, two distinct research grants are offered: "Scleroderma Foundation New Investigator Grant" and the "Scleroderma Foundation Established Investigator Grant".

 The Future of Scleroderma Research